 More times in my past than I’d like to admit, I have missed out on good times because I was either ruminating on negative memories or worrying about what might happen in the future.
 And to top it off, the negative things that I worried about almost never actually happen.
 What a miserable waste of an enjoyable day!

 So, this is just a friendly reminder to stay in the moment as much as you can.
-When you notice your mind reviewing unproductive, dismal past events or imagining the catastrophes that might happen in the future – STOP, and anchor yourself in the present.
-Allow yourself to take in the moments of joy!
+When you notice your mind reviewing unproductive, dismal past events or imagining the catastrophes that might happen in the future, STOP and anchor yourself in the present.
+Allow yourself to take in the joy of NOW!

 I grinned this morning when I came across this quote from a wise, old bear that sums up this sentiment quite nicely: “Sometimes I sits and thinks, and sometimes I just sits…” Winnie the Pooh.